 Below are key highlights from our PE CFO Roundtable in New York City, October 2025

 We recently convened a group of PE and VC CFOs to discuss AI adoption in their firms.
-The conversation revealed a pragmatic, measured approach offering valuable insights into what’s actually working.
+The conversation revealed a pragmatic, measured approach offering valuable insights into what’s actually working – and what’s still being figured out.

 The Basics